-Parameter Please specify unit FY 2024-25 Current Financial Year FY 2023-24 Previous Financial Year

-NOx Kg At the premise of Ujjivan SFB, the type of DG sets

-SOx Kg proved by ARAI for noise and

-Particulate matter (PM2.5) Kg area of the premise. y of the DG varies based on the

-Particulate matter (PM10) Kg

-Persistent organic pollutants (POP) Kg

-Volatile organic compounds (VOC) Kg

-Hazardous air pollutants (HAP) Kg
+Parameter Please specify unit FY 2024-25 Current Financial Year FY 2023-24 Previous Financial Year NOx Kg At the premise of Ujjivan SFB, the type of DG sets pro- by the vendor has been approved by ARAI for noise pollution norms.
+The capacity of the DG varies based o SOx Kg Particulate matter (PM2.5) Kg area of the premise. or the DG varies based on the Particulate matter (PM10) Kg area of the premise.
+Persistent organic pollutants (POP) Kg Volatile organic compounds (VOC) Kg Hazardous air pollutants (HAP) Kg